 Find out more »Special Program—Firearms of the American Revolution

 Join the Institute’s museum and library staff to explore firearms used by the American, British, French and Spanish forces during the American Revolution.
 This program will allow guests to view various examples from our museum collections up close, as well as accompanying military manuals and treatises from our library collections that illuminate the construction, use and intellectual history of firearms.
-Examples of firearms that will be displayed include a 1756 British long-land pattern Brown Bess musket, a 1766 French Charleville…
+Some of the firearms that will be displayed include a 1756 British long-land pattern Brown Bess musket, a 1766 French…

 Find out more »